 Wraparound Facilitation I: A Guide to Effective Child and Family Team Practice

-Goal: To help new and more experienced care coordinators understand how to engage youth, families and allied system partners in an ongoing process to address unmet needs by leveraging strengths and other resources.
+Goal: To help new and more experienced care coordinators in WISe and wraparound understand how to engage youth, families and allied system partners in an ongoing process to address unmet needs by leveraging strengths and other resources.
 Topics will include strengths and needs discovery, behavior analysis, individualized plan development, data-driven plan refinement and conflict and barriers resolution.
 Also useful for Program Managers to understand the skills and expectations care coordinators use in facilitating the wraparound process.
 Training will feature round-robin facilitation and other experiential activities.
 Experienced care coordinators and coaches will be on hand to offer support and feedback.

 Skill-Based Interventions: Creating Lasting Change